FATac/fatac.github.com/_sources/configuration.txt

 There are four "trafic light" colors that can be assigned to any object as a result of the legal process.
 From less to more restrictive: "green", "yellow", "orange" and "red".
 Each of one corresponding to one accessing right level from 1 to 4.
 On every call to a service that provides media data, the accessing level must be specified.
 Service will fail if user accessing level is lower than object restriction level.
 Eg. User level = 1 , Object level = 2 --> Fail / User level = 2 , Object level = 2 --> OK.

+- Besides color result, license can also be assigned to the object.
+This is achieved by "license" clause.
+Its value can be as "my:hasLicense=License_ID", in other words: property name, "=" sign, and the ontologic object that corresponds to a license (for instance "Creative_Commons_ID").
+This process does not check at all the consistency of the assigned license, this could even be any type of object.
+It corresponds to the user to seek the consistency of this process.

 Step 6: Data mapping
 ------------------------------